Everything Royal

 Ms Carroll said, "There is a network of people inside the Palace on the lookout for cards and gift tags because they are worth thousands to a collector.
 I think the servants and aides took the attitude that they could systematically steal and nothing would happen.
 So they did.
 Often they would respond to adverts in the Times placed by dealers posing as collectors and offering up to one thousand pounds for individual cards and letters.
 But according to Ms. Carroll, many of the servants are well aware of the main dealers and contact them directly.

-I had a few Diana things before she died, but after the car crash, the vultures started circling.
-The money that was changing hands was scary.
-I wrote checks totaling 300,000 pounds in the six months after Diana died.
-I was re-selling to American collectors, for a profit, as soon as I got the items in.
+According to Carroll, the phone started ringing immediately after Diana's death.
 One call she received was from a man with an English accent offering to sell Diana's dresses, hats, shoes, blouses and purses as well as a silver cake server and picture frames.
 She had seen Paul Burrell on the Oprah Winfrey show and wondered if it was him.
 I thought I recognized the voice but my friends said , "Oh Alicia, it couldn't be."
 When the Burrell trial started, Alicia called Scotland Yard about her suspicious call.
-She said "they asked me if I had stolen goods and I told them I wasn't sure what was stolen and what was legitimate."
 I asked them if they checked Paul Burrell's phone records.
 The detective rang me back the next morning and said they didn't have the time to check phone records.

 She added, after Prince Charles's apartments were robbed, I had a call from a man with an Italian accent offering to sell me some cufflinks belonging to Edward VIII.
 Again, I called the Palace and left a message saying I was being offered what I thought was stolen property but no one returned my call.
 Then I called Scotland yard.
 But again, no one rang me back.

-Carroll showed the Mail On Sunday a note on palace letterhead which Griffin wrote to Saunters, stressing that the items he had sold were genuine.
-In it, Griffin promised to tell other servants about Saunters, saying, I have put the word around for you.
+Carroll showed the Mail On Sunday a note on palace letterhead which Griffin wrote to her stressing that the items he had sold were genuine.
+In it, Griffin promised to tell other servants about the her, saying, I have put the word around for you.
 Ms Carroll described Griffin’s attempt to sell a lock of Diana's hair as disgusting.
-But added, I know I could have sold that hair to one of my best clients, a famous and wealthy man in NY for 65,000 pounds.

 Last night Griffin admitted selling the lock of hair, which he said Diana had sent him as a joke.
 He said he teased her saying, it wasn't her natural color.
 He said, I haven't done anything wrong and when the Palace looked into allegations I was exonerated.
 He said he received about 11,000 pounds for a collection of Diana cards and the hair.
 Ms Carroll said it is obvious from the letter that Mr. Griffin was soliciting other servants inside the palace.
 The Griffin letter ends with the warning, Remember, This letter is for your eyes only!!!!